 As used in this chapter:

-(1) "Assisted living residence" means a program which combines housing, health, and supportive services for the support of resident independence and aging in place.
+(1) “Assisted living residence” means a program that combines housing, health, and supportive services for the support of resident independence and aging in place.
 Within a homelike setting, assisted living units offer, at a minimum, a private bedroom, private bath, living space, kitchen capacity, and a lockable door.
-Assisted living promotes resident self-direction and active participation in decision-making while emphasizing individuality, privacy, and dignity.
+Assisted living promotes resident self-direction and active participation in decision making while emphasizing individuality, privacy, and dignity.

 (2) “Facility” means a residential care home, nursing home, assisted living residence, home for persons who are terminally ill, or therapeutic community residence licensed or required to be licensed pursuant to the provisions of this chapter.

 (3) “Home for persons who are terminally ill” means a place providing services specifically for three or more people who are dying, including room, board, personal care, and other assistance for the residents’ emotional, spiritual, and physical well-being.